Remote signatures with the eID function

 With the remote signature, a signature card is no longer needed to create a qualified electronic signature because a qualified trust service provider creates the signature on behalf of the signatory.

-The advantage of this new procedure is that additional no technical equipment (signature card, card reader) is needed to create a qualified electronic signature.
+The advantage of this new procedure is that no additional technical equipment (signature card, card reader) is needed to create a qualified electronic signature.
 Instead, signatories must securely prove their identity to the trust service provider.

 Contact